The 20 Best Attenuated Familial Adenomatous Polyposis Doctors Near Me in Puerto Rico, US

 English

-Rafael Pastrana is a Gastroenterologist in San Juan, Puerto Rico.
+Rafael Pastrana is a Gastroenterologist practicing medicine in San Juan, Puerto Rico.
 Dr. Pastrana is rated as an Experienced provider by MediFind in the treatment of Attenuated Familial Adenomatous Polyposis.
-His top areas of expertise are Fibrolamellar Carcinoma, Visceromegaly, Ascites, and Hepatitis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Fibrolamellar Carcinoma, Visceromegaly, Ascites, and Hepatitis.

 Experienced in Attenuated Familial Adenomatous Polyposis